yonesora56/plant2human/README.md

 --index_name swissprot \
 --threads 16
 ```
-**Note:**: urrently, this index creation process is not incorporated into the main analysis workflow (plant2human workflow).
+**📝 Note:**: urrently, this index creation process is not incorporated into the main analysis workflow (plant2human workflow).
 This is because the process requires network access, and maybe to be able to respond immediately if there are any changes to the tool requirements.

 &nbsp;